HazyResearch/deepdive/doc/example-spouse.md

 deepdive do sentences
 ```

-Now, if we take a look at a sample of the NLP markups, they will have the tokens and NER tags that look like the following.
+Now, if we take a look at a sample of the NLP markups, they will have tokens and NER tags that look like the following:

 ```bash
 deepdive query '